Terms & Conditions

 “ACL” means the Australian Consumer Law Schedule of the Competition and Consumer Act 2010 (Cth) and its associated Regulations as amended;

 “Agreed Expenses” means the expenses agreed to be borne by the Client as set out in the Proposal;

 “Agreement” means any agreement for the provision of Services by ADV to the Client or where ADV is engaged on a retainer basis, this agreement for the provision of Services by ADV to the Client;

 “Competitor” means any business which is identical in product or service offering, like for like, where the core business, product or service is identical (eg: A real estate agent or Law Firm, An E-comm business who only sells art)

 “Confidential Information” means any confidential, commercially sensitive or valuable information belonging to a party in written, oral or computerised form and whether or not marked ‘confidential’ concerning its business, its clients or the Services, and includes without limitation, all financial and business information, client lists, advertising and promotional plans, trade secrets and technical information;

 “consumer” is as defined in the ACL and in determining if the Client is a consumer, the determination is made if Client is a consumer under the Agreement;

 “Marketing Material” means any copyright work or other materials or marketing collateral produced by ADV in the provision of the Services;

 “GST” means the Goods and Services tax as defined in A New Tax System (Goods and Services Tax) Act 1999 (Cth) and its associated Regulations as amended;

-“Client’s Material” means any works, such as text, images or video, provided to ADV by the Client to be used in providing the Services;
+“Client’s Material” means any works, such as text or photographs, provided to ADV by the Client to be used in providing the Services;

 “Proposal” means the marketing proposal document prepared by ADV for the provision of Services;